of Days to Return Item: 365 days, provided it is in original packaging and condition.

 I’m willing to pay a little more for the same goods that another retailer might be offering because of this policy and also because I will get a dividend check at the end of the year of 10% for my REI purchases with my REI Membership (which costs $20 and lasts your lifetime).

-# of Days to Return Item: Unlimited on everything, except 90 days since purchase for a refund on: televisions, projectors, computers, cameras, camcorders, iPOD / MP3 players and cellular phones.
+# of Days to Return Item: Unlimited on everything, except 90 days since purchase for a refund on: televisions, projectors, computers, cameras, camcorders, touch screen tablets, MP3 players and cellular phones.

 Receipt Required?
 No, but as with all Costco purchases, you must be a member to purchase.

 Commentary: You have to love the unlimited days to return.
 And even 90 days on electronics is outstanding.
 In comparison, Best Buy’s return policy allows only 14 days on computers, monitors, projectors, camcorders, digital cameras, and radar detectors, and 30 for everything else.
 God forbid you actually do have to return an item to Best Buy because you will have to have your receipt, return it within those short time frames, and you could even be charged a restocking fee on top of it all.

 If you have a Costco American Express card, American Express extends the manufactures warranty an extra year for any items you purchase.

 # of Days to Return Item: Seemingly unlimited, but if you want to return a one year old loaf of bread, you are a ridiculous human being.

 Commentary: Trader Joe’s does not have an expressly written return policy on its website, however, I have returned goods to them a number of times and can speak to personal experience on this one.
 Trader Joe’s has ALWAYS taken back any items that I return without any hassle and without a need for a receipt.
 A number of other grocers that I have shopped at are not as liberal, and many will issue a store credit if you do not have a receipt.
 Gotta love Trader Joe’s.

 - What are your favorite/least favorite retailer return policies?